IffyElephant/todo-list/README.md

 ## Installation

-To get started with the ToDo List application, follow these steps:
+To get started with the ToDo List application, follow these steps using `yarn`:

 1. Clone the repository:
    ```bash